kristianmandrup/cream/README.markdown

 # Cream

 This project aims to assist you in setting up a complete user login and role permission system for your Rails 3 app.

-It targets [Devise](http://github.com/plataformatec/devise) as the Session system, [CanCan](http://github.com/ryanb/cancan) as the permission system and
-[Roles](http://github.com/kristianmandrup/roles_generic) as the user Roles system.
+It targets [Devise](http://github.com/plataformatec/devise) as the Authentication system, [CanCan](http://github.com/ryanb/cancan) with Permits and Licenses as the Authorization system and [Roles Generic](http://github.com/kristianmandrup/roles_generic) as the user Roles system.

 The objective of this project is to
 * Integrate all these sub-systems